Latest Projects

 Research conducted and guidance developed on universal design principles for buildings.

-Click here to view the Building Regulations for Resilience website.
+Click here to view the Building Regulations for Resilience website and final publication (2025): A Global Assessment of Building Codes.

 Greece National Disaster Risk Management Plan Inputs and Recommendations